jvgemert/sheet2MCexam/README.md

     C = Option C
     D = Option D

+- Do not use "&" or other characters unescaped in the text.

+- Write all the formulas in latex format: e.g. $\theta = \frac{a}{b}$.

+- Use double new lines when you want them to appear and none for the rest.

 See the included final.xlsx sheet converted to final.csv for an example.

+### How to use images

+#### Using Dropbox:

+    - Upload images to Dropbox and make them sharebale for "Everyone with this link".

+   - Copy the sharable link in the question or answer and make sure to replace "dl=0" with "dl=1": e.g. https://www.dropbox.com/s/zth9509ppmdlxsl/example.png?dl=1

+#### Using direct links to images:

+    - Simply use the image link in the question or answer: e.g. https://github.com/jvgemert/sheet2MCexam/blob/master/example.png

 ### About